 Its par of 68 versus a SSS of 73 is testament to that.
-Playing over 6,600 yards from the back markers there are a dozen par fours that are over the 400 yard mark (seven greater than 425) and you won’t find a par five in sight.
+Playing over 6,600 yards from the back markers there are a dozen par fours that exceed the 400 yard mark (seven greater than 425) and you won’t find a par five in sight.

 The four par-threes are well defended and there isn’t a single hole where you stand on the tee and think this is a real birdie opportunity.

-However, and interestingly, the scorecard also has a column for ‘bogey’ where the 3rd (uphill 429 yards), the sixth (uphill 428 yards), the 11th (flat 467 yards) and the 16th (flat 478 yards) are all assigned a bogey of five.
+However, and interestingly, the scorecard also has a column for ‘bogey’ where the 3rd (uphill 429 yards), the sixth (uphill 428 yards), the 11th (flat 467 yards) and the 16th (rising 478 yards) are all assigned a bogey of five.

 Now is not the time to delve into the mechanics or history of bogey but if one should consider the above quartet of holes as par fives and the course a par 72 then you actually have four excellent birdie chances!
 In practice these are effectively ‘par 4 ½’ holes, as are a number of the other two-shotters depending upon the strength and direction of the wind.